 Dr. Carlsson’s research focuses on the effects of vascular risk factors and their treatments on cognition and biomarkers for Alzheimer’s disease in persons at risk for dementia.

-My research involves the development and application of PET methodologies to investigate neurochemical changes in the brain, including studying novel radioligands to characterize neurotransmitter-protein interactions and how they are influenced by the effects of neuropsychiatric disease and psychotropic drugs.
+Dr. Christian leads the PET imaging service in the Wisconsin ADRC.
+His research involves the development and application of PET methodologies to investigate neurochemical changes in the brain, including studying novel radioligands to characterize neurotransmitter-protein interactions and how they are influenced by the effects of neuropsychiatric disease and psychotropic drugs.

 Dr. Puglielli's broad research interests focus on the role that lipid metabolism plays in the regulation of Aβ (amyloid β-peptide) generation and synaptogenesis during both normal aging of the brain and the Alzheimer-type of neurodegeneration.
 Specifically, we focus on the role played by the ceramide-dependent signaling cascade, and by intracellular cholesterol distribution.